Israel: A History

 Winner of the National Jewish Book Award in History for 2012.

-This book can be purchased directly through your university bookstore or Brandeis University Press.
+This book can be purchased in the United States and Canada directly through your university bookstore or Brandeis University Press.